Hedging Gold with Options During Jewelers’ Peak Season

 Some jewelry manufacturers and wholesale companies hedge with put options during the peak season.
 This may help mitigate the risk of having to fund additional margin calls when company liquidity is stretched.
 It may also help improve cash forecasting compared to using Futures, where the amount of margin that will be required is difficult to predict.
 This strategy may allow companies to enjoy higher profit margins in periods where the gold price rises.

 The strategy does have drawbacks.
 Options can, and often do, expire worthless.
 This strategy only provides hedge protection once the market price is below the option’s strike price.
 Consequently, hedging with options does not provide the same equal and offsetting hedge structure that hedging with futures does.

 For these reasons, many companies rely primarily on futures to hedge their gold inventory.
 Hedging with options is potentially a useful additional strategy, to be employed at times when company liquidity is limited.

 The concepts outlined here may be unfamiliar to some readers, but they are rather straightforward at their core.
+For additional training check out this precious metal futures course.
 If you would find it helpful to explore the usefulness of hedging with options for your company, let’s talk.

 We hope you’ve found this a practical and useful guide to analyzing your hedging needs.
 Please let us know if you have any suggestions on how we can improve it, or any of our resources.
 If you would find it helpful to explore your company’s hedging requirements please contact us.
 We would be grateful for the chance to help.